Azure SQL Transparent Data Encryption with customer-managed key

 deleting the key vault

-changing key vault's firewall rules
+changing the key vault's firewall rules

 deleting the managed identity of the server in Azure Active Directory